 Global Databases Usage Statistics and Market Share

-We are tracking usage statistics and market share of 11 web technologies in Databases.
-In May 2025 the most popular web technology in Databases is MySQL with 99% market share.
-In second place there is Firebase with 0% market share.
-After that there are MariaDB with 0%, Redis with 0% and Percona with 0% market share.
-Top 5 web technologies together have 100% market share.
+We are tracking usage statistics and market share for 12 web technologies in the Databases market.
+As of February 2026, the most popular web technology in Databases is MySQL, with 99% market share.
+In second place is Firebase, with 0%.
+After that, Redis holds 0%, followed by MariaDB with 0% and Percona with 0%.
+Top 5 web technologies together account for 100% of the market.

 About Databases